Stephen Port: Victims

 Port met his victims via online gay and bisexual social networks and dating or hookup apps, and constructed biographies in which he made false claims about his background, including one in which he pretended to have graduated from Oxford University and served in the Royal Navy.
-In another he gave his occupation as a special needs teacher.
+In another, he gave his occupation as a special needs teacher.
 Port used gamma-hydroxybutyric acid (GHB), a date rape drug, adding it to drinks given to his victims, raping them, and murdering four of them in his flat in Barking.
-The prosecution said "postmortem examinations on the four young men who died revealed that each had died from a drug overdose featuring high levels of GHB", but Port surreptitiously used other drugs on his victims: amyl nitrite (poppers), Viagra, mephedrone, and methamphetamine (crystal meth).
+The prosecution said that Port himself used a range of drugs, including amyl nitrite (poppers), Viagra, mephedrone, crystal methamphetamine, and GHB or GBL in its liquid form, but GHB was what he used to ply his victims: "postmortem examinations on the four young men who died revealed that each had died from a drug overdose featuring high levels of GHB".

-Port contacted his first murder victim, Anthony Walgate, 23, a fashion student originally from Hull who, on occasion, worked as an escort, on 17 June 2014 pretending to be a client and offered £800 for his services; they later met at Barking station.
-At his flat, Port drugged Walgate with GHB and raped him; he died after Port gave him a fatal overdose of the drug.
-In the early morning of 19 June, Port dragged the body to the pavement outside his flat and used his own mobile phone to call an ambulance.
-Not giving his name, he told an operator that he had been driving past and had seen a "young boy" who was "collapsed or had had a seizure or was drunk" on the street.
-Port then returned to his flat.
+Port contacted his first murder victim, 23-year-old Anthony Walgate, a fashion student who occasionally worked as an escort, on 17 June 2014 pretending to be a client.
+At Port's flat, Walgate was drugged with GHB and raped; he died after Port gave him a fatal overdose of the drug.
+The next day, Port placed Walgate's body outside the flat and made an anonymous call for an ambulance.
 Shortly before 8:00 a.m., Walgate was pronounced dead.
 Evidence linking Port to Walgate's death was missed at this time.
 Port was convicted of perverting the course of justice in March 2015 because his account of the death to the police varied.
-He was sentenced to eight months, but was released in June and was electronically tagged.
+He was sentenced to eight months but was released in June and was electronically tagged.